luraess/julia-parallel-course-EGU21/README.md

 - the [scripts](scripts) folder contains the scripts this course is about 🎉
 - the [extras](extras) folder contains supporting course material (not discussed live during the course);
 - the [`Project.toml`](Project.toml) file is a Julia project file, tracking the used packages and enabling a reproducible environment.

+> 👉 This repository is an interactive and dynamic source of information related to the short course.
+>- Check out the [**Discussion**](https://github.com/luraess/julia-parallel-course-EGU21/discussions) tab if you have general comments, ideas to share or for Q&A.
+>- File an [**Issue**](https://github.com/luraess/julia-parallel-course-EGU21/issues) if you encounter any technical problems with the distributed codes.
+>- Interact in a open-minded, respectful and inclusive manner.

 ⤴️ [_back to content_](#content)